Julianna Peña stops Nunes, claims belt in UFC 269 shocker

 Charles Oliveira also defended his lightweight title for the first time with a third-round stoppage victory over Dustin Poirier by standing rear naked choke in the main event.

-Peña (11-4) was a 10-1 underdog against the vaunted Nunes, widely considered the greatest fighter in the history of women’s mixed martial arts.
+But the night belonged to Peña (11-4), who was a massive underdog against a vaunted opponent widely considered the greatest fighter in the history of women’s mixed martial arts.
 Nunes had won 12 consecutive fights since 2014 and reigned simultaneously atop the 135-pound bantamweight and 145-pound featherweight divisions for three years.

+“Amanda has been such a great champion, and she’s done a ton for the sport,” Peña said.
+“For me to be able to take out arguably the greatest of all time is something that’s still sinking in right now.”

 After Nunes largely dominated the first round with two knockdowns and superior striking, Peña shockingly hurt Nunes with punches in a slugfest start to the second round.
 Peña then got Nunes to the ground, got her back and forced the champion to tap out with a choke around her neck with 1:38 left.